liqd/adhocracy-plus/docs/translations.md

 The translations for the main branch are done in transifex.
 If you want to translate A+ into your language, please get in touch: info [at] liqd [dot] net

 ## Transifex
+### No translations have been added locally:
+Create branch and force pull all from transifex to check for any new translations (force is needed because the time stamps cause errors).

+`tx pull -af`

+Create message files with the new strings added during development

+`make po`

+Test that new messages compile without any errors

+`make mo`

+Push updated source file with new strings to transifex to be be translated

+`tx push -s`

+When translations have been added on transifex repeat first 3 steps and commit result.

+### Translations have been added locally (DE)
+Sometimes it is necessary to add DE translations directly in the .po files and not through transifex.
+This method ensures no translations from DE or other languages are overwritten and the DE translation are also added to transifex.
+Create branch and ensure that all new strings are in source file

+`make po`

+Test that new messages and locally added translations compile without any errors

+`make mo`

+Push updated source file with new strings to transifex to be be translated

+`tx push -s`

+Force push locally added DE translations

+`tx push -t -f -l de_DE`

+After transifex has all the translations you can then force pull and get any new translations without risk of over-writing local german ones.

+`tx pull -af`

 ## Extra translations in a branch or fork
 When A+ is used as the basis for another project, it is important to keep